taylormartin24/osTicket-Lab-wip/README.md

 ## Create Virtual Machine
 <img width="1280" alt="Create VM" src="https://github.com/user-attachments/assets/f919cb84-72fe-45fe-8643-e36741b73971" />
 Created the virtual machine in Microsoft Azure.
-I also created the resource name, virtual machine's name and the virtual machine's image.
-As well as how powerful the virtual machine is such as how many cpu and ram it has.
+I also created the resource name, the virtual machine's name, and the virtual machine's image.
+In addition to the size of the virtual machine, such as the number of vCPUs and memory it has.
+I left the other settings at default or auto-create.

 ## Download and Installation